rackerlabs/support-how-to/content/cloud-load-balancers/update-the-cipher-profile-on-a-cloud-load-balancer.md

 You need to obtain an authentication token for this process.
 To learn how to obtain your token, see [Authentication](https://developer.rackspace.com/docs/cloud-load-balancers/quickstart/#authentication) in the Cloud Load Balancer API developer documentation.

-If you experience any issues with this process, contact Rackspace Support.

 Use the following steps to update the cipher profile by using the Cloud Load Balancers API: